exercism/python/concepts/complex-numbers/about.md

 2. __The Fast Fourier Transform algorithm__.
     - FFT is an application of complex numbers, and it is in _everything_ connected to sound transmission, audio processing, photos, and video.

+    -MP3 and other audio formats use FFT for compression, ensuring more audio can fit within a smaller storage space.
-    - Audio files?
-MP3 and other formats use FFT for compression.
-So does MP4 video, JPEG photos, among many others.
+    - JPEG compression and MP4 video, among many other image and video formats also use FTT for compression.

     - Also, it is in the digital filters that let a cellphone mast separate your signal from everyone else's.

 So, you are probably using complex numbers thousands of times per second.